Files are locked on Windows and can't be replaced

 org/mortbay/jetty/webapp/webdefault.xml.
 Extract it to a convenient disk location and edit it to change

-Then, ensure that your custom webdefault.xml file is applied to all of your webapps by editing all of your relevant jetty configuration files (eg
+Then, ensure that your custom webdefault.xml file is applied to all of your webapps.
+You can do that by changing the configuration of the WebAppDeployer in

-Alternatively, if you have individually configured your webapps, you need to call the
+Alternatively, if you have individually configured your webapps with context xml files, you need to call the

 WebAppContext.setDefaultsDescriptor(String path) method: